Office: 196 Boston Ave, 4th floor

 at Tufts University, working on

-programming languages with my advisor
+programming languages with my advisors

 distributed systems, and machine learning.